- Cloud firmware settings

 2. Motion detection (Parking mode) #

 Click on Advanced settings to change motion detection settings.

 In Motion Detection Parking Mode the dashcam continuously buffers video and saves a parking recording when motion is detected in the dashcam’s field of view.

 You can adjust the sensitivity of the motion detection so minor motion caused by wind or rain doesn’t trigger a recording.
 Please take into account your vehicle’s surroundings when adjusting the sensitivity.
 You can also choose the detection regions to reduce the risk of triggering unwanted motion recordings due to trees swaying in the wind, far-away moving objects, etc. By default, all the regions are selected.
 If you want to ignore motion detection in particular region(s), unselect them.

 Depending on the number of cameras connected to the main dashcam, you will find different display settings on the Detection region section.

-On System settings, you can change settings in LED, Proximity sensor, Voice guidance, Volume, Scheduled reboot, Speed alert, and User text overlay.
+On System settings, you can change settings in LED, Proximity sensor, Voice guidance, Volume, Scheduled reboot, Set time, Speed alert, and User text overlay.

 You can turn the recording status LED on/off.

 You can turn the security LED on/off for normal mode.